ThomasWeinert/Canvas-Graphics/docs/primitive.md

 # Primitive

+The idea behind this is

 * Original in GO: [primitive.lol](https://github.com/fogleman/primitive/)
 * Javascript Port: [primitive.js](https://github.com/ondras/primitive.js)

 This implementation is based on the Javascript port, originally.

 ## How it works

+It tries to find a shape that increases the similarity of the target to the original image one shape at the time.
+The result is a reproduction of the original image using basic shapes.

 * Load the original image
 * Create a target image and fill it with the background color